LethalZoro/Gym-Mario-RL/README.md

 ## Introduction:
-The study explores machine learning and deep learning algorithms in game learning.
+This project explores machine learning and deep learning algorithms in game learning.
 Various neural network architectures are tested, and a comparative analysis is conducted based on task-specific performance metrics.
 State-of-the-art models are discussed, and their results are analyzed.

 ### Game Learning: